 Merit scholarship awards are included in a student's acceptance packet and are available for Fall, Winter and Spring quarters.

 Fall quarter transfer applicants are required to hold their acceptance with a deposit by May 1.
-Those admitted after April 1 are required to submit confirmation deposits within 30 days of the date of their letter of acceptance.
-Winter, Spring and Summer quarter applicants are required to confirm acceptance within 30 days of their letter of acceptance but a confirmation deposit is not required.
+Transfer students must submit confirmation deposits within 30 days from their decision notification.
+Winter, Spring and Summer quarter applicants are required to confirm enrollment within 30 days of their letter of acceptance, but a confirmation deposit is not required.